massdriver-cloud/docs/docs/runbooks/kubernetes/01-access.md

 ---
-id: kubernetes-access
+id: access
-slug: /runbooks/kubernetes/kubernetes-access
+slug: /runbooks/kubernetes/access
-title: Accessing Kubernetes
+title: Setup Access with KubeConfig and Kubectl
-sidebar_label: Accessing Kubernetes
+sidebar_label: Setup Access with KubeConfig and Kubectl
 ---

-In this section, we will cover how to access your Kubernetes cluster using a _kubeconfig_ file and a tool called `kubectl`.
+This guide will cover how to access your Kubernetes cluster using a _kubeconfig_ file and a tool called `kubectl`.

 ## Prerequisites